atthecodeface/slm/sphinx/index.rst

    :glob:
    :maxdepth: 1

-   How to run in a Jupyter notebook,  Jupyter console, QtConsole, or shell. <documentation/howtorun>
+   How to run in a Jupyter notebook,  Jupyter console, QtConsole, or shell <documentation/howtorun>

 -----------------------------------------------------------